NQSW - ASYE

 Booking: Sign up via the PE Mentor Hub on Teams using the registration spreadsheet provided

-North-West PE Mentor Training
+North-West PE Mentor Training - New Mentors

-NEW PE Mentor Training:
+New PE Mentor Training:

 This workshop equips new or aspiring PE Mentors with the knowledge, skills, and confidence to support trainee Practice Educators, including in complex situations.
 Participants will gain valuable peer connections and receive a certificate confirming completion of CPD and qualification as a PE Mentor.

-EXPERIENCED PE Mentor Training:
+PE Mentor Refresher Training:

-Cohort 2 | 3rd Mar, 26 | 9.30am-12.30pm | Online
+Cohort 3 | 5th November, 2026 | 9.30am-12.30pm | Online

 North-West PE Refresher Training